-The bands are best used with the first couple compound exercises of the day such as bench press, deadlift, military press, and squats.
+The bands are best used with the first couple of compound exercises of the day such as bench press, deadlift, military press, and squats.
 They can also be used with many of the other exercises.
-Your limitations will be set by your own creativity.
+Your own creativity will set your limitations.

 The latest version of Werewolf Muscle Training is 3.0.
 It is the most comprehensive Werewolf Muscle Training to date, updated based on personal and reader feedback.